CMOS Sensor or V4L2 driver

 Capture subsystem configuration and video node creation(dev/video):

-In Jetson, this involves code needed to configure Video Input (VI) to receive the video coming from the camera.
-Support to capture from v4l2, libargus and nvcamerasrc (YUV)
+In Jetson, this involves the code needed to configure the Video Input (VI) so it will receive the video coming from the camera.
+Support to capture from v4l2, libargus and nvarguscamerasrc (YUV)

 In UltraScale+, this involves adding the code to configure the VPSS to receive the video coming from the sensor.
 It might require some work on the PL.